 Try to keep a similar exercise routine to your usual routine

-If you are active at home, think about what you will do while you are away and whether you need to take any specific gear to enable you to keep up your routine.
-At home I do a mix of cardio and weight-bearing exercise.
-When I travel I generally do lots of walking (good walking shoes required) but if I’m not careful I will miss out on the weight-bearing activities and that might result in me losing some all-important muscle while I’m away.
-Making the most of the hotel gym or having a simple in-room exercise program will keep things in check.
+If you are active at home, think about what you will do while you are away.
+Do you need to take any specific gear to enable you to keep up your routine?
+If you are used to being active, plan to keep up similar types of activity.
+At home, I do a mix of cardio and weight-bearing exercise.
+When I travel I generally do lots of walking (good walking shoes required) but if I’m not careful I will miss out on the weight-bearing activities.
+To avoid losing that all-important muscle make the most of the hotel gym or have a simple in-room exercise program that will keep things in check.
 Perhaps you can suss out a local yoga class.

 Don’t forget to incorporate some stretches (for those tight leg muscles that you may not have used for a while).

-What about if you aren’t normally very active?
+What if you aren’t normally very active?
 Think about your likely activity levels while you are away.
-Will you be swimming or doing lots of walking, for example?
-Do you need to get in some fitness preparation before you go so that you don’t collapse after day 1?
+Will you be swimming or doing lots of hiking, for example?
+Do you need to get in some fitness preparation before you go so that you don’t fall in a heap after day one?

 If you can, organise your own breakfasts

-Being able to start the day with a healthy, nutritious breakfast can make a huge difference to your energy during the day and will help you to resist temptation either at the breakfast buffet or later in the day.
+Being able to start the day with a healthy, nutritious breakfast can make a huge difference to your energy levels.
+It will also help you to resist temptation either at the breakfast buffet or later in the day.
 It’s pretty easy to get together some fruit, yoghurt and muesli or even to whip up a chia seed pudding.
 If you have kitchen facilities then your options are even broader.